 Minor perks (level 2)

 Tight Grip is the more aggressive pick.
-If you are comfortable landing the initial Tracking Shot dart and want your Helix Rifle to snap to accuracy faster, this directly extends your effective damage window.
+If you can consistently land the initial Tracking Shot dart and want your Helix Rifle to snap to accuracy faster, this directly extends your effective damage window.
 Full Flight is the safer choice on vertical maps where Anchor Drone repositioning matters more than raw DPS.

 Major perks (level 3)